Main content

 THE THREAT

-Private development of this parcel would close the window of opportunity we have to extend Stowe's unique protected trails network from Mt.
+Any private development of this parcel would close the window of opportunity we have to extend Stowe's unique trails network from Mt.
 Mansfield down to the Stowe Rec Path via the conserved Bouchard Farm.
 From there, the Stowe Rec Path connects all the way to Stowe center.
 What’s more, development of this property would fragment the forest in a location not well suited for the compact development vision being championed by the Town of Stowe.
 Even without construction, any new connector trail built in this location without permanent protection could be revoked at any time.

 HOW YOU CAN HELP